 My rib flaring decreased, and my nagging chest pains went away.
 The results are permanent.
 I could finally take off my shirt confidently and comfortably interact with everyone!
 You can see more photos of my pectus excavatum here.

 Notice how less noticeable my protruding ribs are after strengthening my core and overall body musculature, improving my posture, fixing muscular imbalances, and constantly wearing a brace.
-Notice how less noticeable my protruding ribs are now than before.

 The rib cage plays a massive part in spinal stability.
 The rib cage placement mainly determines the structural integrity (function) of the neck, shoulders, scapula, and lumbar spine.
-Any rib or chest disorder causes multiple problems in the upper body movement patterns and organ functioning.

 Your shoulders won’t be able to operate as they should.
 Other joints will compensate for their function in your body.
 This can lead to irritating shoulder pain.